julelang/manual/src/compiler/compiler-optimizations.md

 It reduces copying operations whenever possible.

 - Refers to data instead of copying when using lvalue in foreach iterations.
+- Refers to data instead of copying when using lvalue in match statements.

 ---